scaredfinger/dietizme/ai-analysis.md

 - pgcrypto for UUID generation
 - Core tables: categories, recipes, meal_templates, meal_plans

+## Omnidata Integration
+- The project integrates with Omnidata as a data source
+- GraphQL schema from Omnidata is used to generate TypeScript types
+- Located in `libs/domain/omnidata-types`

 ## Development Workflow
 1. Run `pnpm nx run-many --target build --all` to build all projects
 2. For specific projects, use `pnpm nx build [project-name]`
 3. For testing, use `pnpm nx test [project-name]`
+4. For Omnidata backend: `pnpm nx dev omnidata` (to start) and `pnpm nx stop omnidata` (to stop)

 ## Notes for AI Assistants
 - Check individual project ai-analysis.md files for specific details